RaksaOC/Learning-Management-System/shared/lib/openjfx-23.0.2_windows-x64_bin-sdk/javafx-sdk-23.0.2/legal/javafx.web/icu_web.md

  #   *   notice, this list of conditions and the following disclaimer in
  #   *   the documentation and/or other materials provided with the
  #   *   distribution.
  #   * .
-Neither the name of the TaBE Project nor the names of its
+Neither the nameText of the TaBE Project nor the names of its
  #   *   contributors may be used to endorse or promote products derived
  #   *   from this software without specific prior written permission.
  #   *